CUSPE would like to thank the following Colleges for their sponsorship in 2020/21:

 The Innovation Forum seeks to promote innovation by building bridges between academia, industry and government and linking innovative minds across disciplines.
 They are a multi-campus organisation active at the Universities of Cambridge and London.

-Postdocs Of Cambridge (PdOC) is the Cambridge University Society for postdoctoral research staff and Junior Research Fellows (JRFs).
+The Postdocs Of Cambridge (PdOC) are the society for Postdoctoral Research Staff and Junior Research Fellows at the University of Cambridge.
 PdOC represents postdocs in career development, contract research conditions, college affiliation, and social and sporting issues.
 All Cambridge postdocs are welcome to join, and there is no membership fee.
-Find out more about PdOC here.

-Number 1 in Europe and no. 3 worldwide, Astrium employs around 18,000 men and women in five countries: France, Germany, the UK, Spain and the Netherlands.
+Astrium employs around 18,000 men and women in five countries: France, Germany, the UK, Spain and the Netherlands.
 18,000 professionals chosen from among the very best, all passionate about space and driven by the great adventure of our time – bringing the infinite potential of space down to Earth for the benefit of mankind.
 Guaranteeing Europe’s access to space as the established leader in space transportation, satellite systems and services, Astrium has for over 40 years been dedicated to bring you all the space you need – now and in the future.
-It is a mission which resonates with many of the most prestigious names in space – Ariane, the International Space Station, Envisat, Mars Express, Skynet 5 … It is a mission with a consistent commitment, to offer our customers the best possible solutions in the market, with unbeatable levels of, quality, cost-efficiency and schedule adherence.
+It is a mission with a consistent commitment, to offer our customers the best possible solutions in the market, with unbeatable levels of, quality, cost-efficiency and schedule adherence.

 Neusentis is a research unit that delivers ‘new science therapeutics’, with a particular focus on pain and sensory disorders.
 The name, location, and philosophy of Neusentis epitomises the future of drug discovery and development at Pfizer.
 It represents a team of scientists with endless curiosity and scientific courage working in partnership with academic researchers in Cambridge and around the globe to change the lives of patients suffering from pain, and other diseases and disorders for which there are no therapies or cures.Our Vision is to deliver medicines that provide real and significant benefit to the many individuals for whom existing therapeutic agents remain inadequate.